 How to Hire a Bank Trust Department

-If you are interested in learning more about the pricing of a specific bank trust department, you need to contact the institution and ask for their fee schedule.
-These days, most can be found online.
-Using it, you should be able to get a rough idea of how much money you'd need in trust to make a particular institution cost effective.
+Next, you'll need to contact your bank or other institution of choice.
+Tell them about the service you need, and ask for their fee schedule.
+These can often be found online.
+Using it, you should be able to get a rough notion of how much money you'd need to place in a trust to make sure a given bank is worth the cost.